Liability to Passengers

 A carrier may be liable in respect of foreseeable risks from a vehicle notwithstanding that it is not customary to examine or inspect for them.
 If there is a latent defect in the vehicle which is not discoverable from taking proper due care and skill, the carrier may not be liable for damage thereby caused.

-The care which the carrier must take depends on circumstances.
+The care which the carrier must take depends on the circumstances.
 The same broad duties owed by a driver of vehicles to third parties, are owed to passengers.
 Similar principles apply in respect of liability to third parties outside the vehicle as apply in respect of those within the vehicle.

-The high degree of care owed to by a carrier to passengers is not dependent on contract.
+The high degree of care owed by a carrier to passengers is not dependent on the contract.
 It exists as an obligation under the law of tort.
 It does not matter whether or not there is a contract.

 A carrier must ensure that his premises are reasonably safe for its intended use.
 The general principles of occupier’s liability apply.

 The terms of the contract between the passenger and carrier are generally referred to in the ticket.
 The terms and conditions may be expressed in the ticket or incorporated by reference contained in it.
-Reference in a ticket to the terms and conditions of the carrier are generally sufficient to incorporate them into the contract of carriage.
+Reference in a ticket to the terms and conditions of the carrier is generally sufficient to incorporate them into the contract of carriage.

 A contract which removes the carrier’s duties of care is permissible at common law.
 However, the courts will hold that reasonable steps must be taken to bring them to the attention of the passenger.
-Steps which might be reasonable to bring other terms and condition, might not be regarded as reasonable and sufficient, where a clause which is unreasonable or extraordinary is sought to be incorporated.
+Steps which might be reasonable to bring other terms and conditions might not be regarded as reasonable and sufficient, where a clause which is unreasonable or extraordinary is sought to be incorporated.
 The carrier cannot assert a contractual condition against a minor at common law.

 The issuing of a ticket may be evidence of a contract to carry a passenger to an agreed destination in a reasonable time.
-Subject to terms and conditions there may be liability for breach, in some cases.
+Subject to terms and conditions, there may be liability for breach, in some cases.
 The issue of a ticket with a time might be contrasted with the circumstances of a timetable which is referred to above.

-The general principles for civil liability for contract or tort apply to damages arising from breaches of the contract of carriage or negligence as the case may be.
+The general principles for civil liability for contract or tort apply to damages arising from breaches of the contract of carriage or negligence, as the case may be.
 Damages for personal injury will generally be measured by reference to tort standards of reasonable care and tort law principles of remoteness.

-Where there has been delay in the delivery of goods, the carrier may be liable for loss incurred under general principles of contract laws.
+Where there has been a delay in the delivery of goods, the carrier may be liable for loss incurred under general principles of contract laws.
 Damages are not available for vexation and disappointment caused by delay.
-If there is real inconvenience which is appreciable and capable have been specific stated, damages may be granted.
-General principles of remoteness under contract law apply.

 The carrier is entitled to freight or equivalent payment for the provision of the carriage.
 Railway charges are fixed from time to time for passengers and cargo.
 The carrier has a lien on goods carried for the cost of freight payable.
 This may be exercised against the owner of the goods.